landonkea/landonkea/README.md

 - Hiking the trail everyone else avoided because *"too difficult"* sounded like a recommendation.
 - Visiting museums, observatories, factories, or places where I can leave knowing something I didn't when I walked in.
 - Turning ordinary days into mini expeditions.
-- Hyper-fixating on something until I accidentally become *"the person who knows way too much about that."*
+- Hyper fixating on something until I accidentally become *"the person who knows way too much about that."*
 - Constantly redesigning systems to organize my life because designing systems is somehow more fun than using them.
 - Collecting experiences instead of souvenirs.
 - Beginning entirely too many sentences with, *"You know what would be neat?"*